feature-engine/feature_engine/docs/user_guide/imputation/CategoricalImputer.rst

+.. _categorical_imputer:

 CategoricalImputer
 ==================

 The CategoricalImputer() replaces missing data in categorical variables with an arbitrary value, like the string 'Missing' or by the most frequent category.

+Below a code example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`.

 .. code:: python